abemscac/pies-doc/docs/web-vue3/reactivity-api-ref-and-ref.md

 console.log(name.value) // 'hello'
 ```

-To change the value in it, we can simply do it in the classic JavaScript way:
+To mutate the value in it, we can simply do it in the classic JavaScript way:

 ```ts showLineNumbers
 import { ref } from 'vue'